Diabetic Life Style: 5 Tips to Improve Your Blood Sugar Levels (2024)

 While exercising is necessary even for healthy people with no issues, it's even more critical for managing diabetes, where the patients suffer from high blood glucose levels.
 That's because muscles will use up that glucose to produce energy.

 Also, regular exercise while having diabetes can improve your insulin sensitivity, according to the CDC.
 Further, it'll reduce the risk of cardiovascular disease and help you control your blood pressure.

 However, you need to keep some precautions in mind:

 You should be wary of dangerously lowering your blood sugar levels while exercising, which is why you should manage your exercise plan with your doctor.

 Your doctor should be able to provide you with an appropriate exercise schedule based on your age, blood sugar levels, and condition.
 It's essential to stay within that schedule to avoid hypoglycemia.

 Your doctor should inform you of the minimum blood sugar levels you can have before you start exercising.
 This should keep you safe from lowering your glucose too much by accident.

-Also, make sure to check your blood glucose during and after exercise.
+Also, could you make sure to check your blood glucose during and after exercise?
 If you fall below your doctor's recommended level or start experiencing signs of low blood sugar (irritability, shaky hands, or confusion), you should stop your workout immediately.

 Besides having your medications ready to control your blood sugar if it rises, you should also have a few snacks in your bag to raise your blood sugar if you lower it too much by accident.